 Magnum cocoa beans have a long way to go before they become Magnum chocolate.
 We’re working closely with the Rainforest Alliance to make sure all our cocoa beans are responsibly sourced.
 It’s about quality and sustainability throughout every step of the journey.

-Cocoa seeds are grown in pods that change colour as they ripen: from green to red, then red to purple and from purple to yellow.
-A single pod can contain between 30 – 50 cocoa beans.
+Cocoa seeds are grown in pods that change colour as they ripen: from green to red, then red to purple and purple to yellow.
+A single pod can contain from 30 to 50 cocoa beans.

-The journey from cocoa beans to chocolate relies on the knowledge and skill of our cocoa farmers.
-Working with the Rainforest Alliance ensures that farmers are trained to know which cocoa pods are ready to be picked just by looking at them.
+The journey from cocoa bean to chocolate relies on the knowledge and skill of our cocoa farmers.
+Working with the Rainforest Alliance ensures that our farmers are trained to know which cocoa pods are ready to be picked just by looking at them.
 Harvest too early and the pods won’t be ripe.
-Harvest too late and they’ll dry up.
+Harvest too late and they’ll have dried up.

 On Rainforest Alliance Certified™ farms, farmers are taught that the best way to get the most from their cocoa beans is to leave them to ferment.

-The farmers know the best place to dry their fermented beans is out under the scorching sun.
-They rake through them regularly to make sure they all dry evenly – some farmers even dance across the beans to spread them out.
+Our farmers know the best place to dry their fermented beans is out under the scorching sun.
+They rake through them regularly to make sure they all dry evenly—some even dance across the beans to spread them out.

-Water slowly evaporates from the cocoa beans until they’re properly dry and perfectly ready.
+Water slowly evaporates from the cocoa beans until they’re completely dry and perfectly ready.

 Only beans that meet our standards will become Magnum chocolate.
-Farmers are trained to pick the best ones, which they package and send to us ready for the next stage of the journey: roasting.
+Our farmers are trained to pick the best ones, which they package and send to us ready for the next stage of the journey: roasting.

 The cocoa beans are fragile, so we roast them gently.
-We start at 100◦C and gradually turn up the heat, roasting for at least 20mins.
+We start at 100 °C and gradually turn up the heat, roasting for at least 20 minutess.

 Finally, we strip the beans from their shells.
 It’s time to make Magnum chocolate.

-Perfectly roasted cocoa beans are crushed and ground into a rich cocoa paste, then turned into liquid chocolate.
-Other essential ingredients such as cocoa butter are stirred into the mix until it reaches the perfect taste and thickness.
+The perfectly roasted cocoa beans are crushed and ground into a rich cocoa paste, which is then turned into liquid chocolate.
+Other essential ingredients such as cocoa butter are stirred into the mix until the perfect taste and thickness are achieved.

-As the warm, rich chocolate wraps over our velvety vanilla ice cream, it instantly cools down to leave our signature solid, thick Magnum chocolate – ready and waiting to be cracked.
+As the warm, rich chocolate wraps around our velvety vanilla ice cream, it instantly cools down to leave our signature solid, thick Magnum chocolate—ready and waiting to be cracked.

-"I’ve realised the value of education and the need to send my children to school.
+"I’ve realized the value of education and the need to send my children to school.
 Their attention should be on books, not on the farm with me."